GCA-VH-lab/uorf4u/docs/Parameters/config_parameters.md

 uorf4u configuration file allows detailed customization of the tool's parameters.

 ***Note:***
-uorf4u has two pre-made configuration files: *uorf4u_eukaryotes.cfg* and *uorf4u_prokaryotes* located in: ./uorftu/uorf4u_data/ folder (internal).
-By default, 'prokaryotes' config file is used if no path or name of premade file is specified by a cmd parameter: `-c  prokaryotes|eukaryotes|<file.cfg>`.
+uorf4u has two pre-made configuration files: *uorf4u_eukaryotes.cfg* and *uorf4u_bacteria* located in: ./uorftu/uorf4u_data/ folder (internal).
+By default, 'bacteria' config file is used if no path or name of premade file is specified by a cmd parameter: `-c  bacteria|eukaryotes|<file.cfg>`.

+You can copy the *uorf4u_data* folder that contains the config files to your wiking directory with `uorf4u --data` command and safely edit and use them without affecting 'internal' set of configs.
+If you want to use a copied config file, use `-c path_to_config`.

 ---

 ***;[General]***
 **ncbi_genetic_code_name = Bacterial**; *the ncbi genetic code name ('Standard' for eukaryotes' config)*
+**ncbi_entrez_email = uorf4u@gmail.com**; *e-mail for the NCBI API.*
-**upstream_region_length = 1000**; *[int or 'all'] Length of upstream region to retrieve. 'all' value is set for eukaryotes config file since by default it uses only mRNAs sequences. (can be overriden by '-ul' cmd parameter).*
+**upstream_region_length = 500**; *[int or 'all'] Length of upstream region to retrieve. 'all' value is set for eukaryotes config file since by default it uses only mRNAs sequences. (can be overriden by '-ul' cmd parameter).*
-**minimal_upstream_region_length = 500**; *[int] minimal upstream region length for sequences to retrieve.
+**minimal_upstream_region_length = 300**; *[int] minimal upstream region length for sequences to retrieve.
 If available sequence length to retrieve is shorter then this record won't be taken in the analysis*.
 **downstream_region_length = 100**; *[int] downstream region (overlapped with CDS) length to retrieve. (can be overriden by '-dl' cmd parameter).*
 **filter_refseq_sequences_by_regex = True**; *[bool] use or not regex parameter (below) for filtering the NCBI RefSeq sequences to retrieve.*
 **refseq_sequences_regex = ^[N][ZCW]_.***; *[regex] that will be used to filter the NCBI RefSeq sequnces.
 For eukaryotes set as '^[NX]M_.*' that means that only sequences that start with NM_ or XM_ (mRNAs) will be taken in the analysis.*